 - Support additional computation for deriving the locations of measured gNBs and finding out the potential false BS among the measured gNBs.

-- Support assistance data updating to the UE
+- Support assistance data updating to ’he UE

 Editor's Note: Further evaluation is FFS based on RAN2 and SA2 feedback, e.g. the evaluation for the performance vs the number of UE reports, and computation complexity on the LMF.